Home / Information / What to Do Straight After a Non-Fault Crash to Protect Your Claim

 What to Do Straight After a Non-Fault Crash to Protect Your Claim

-If you’ve had a non-fault crash and are wondering what to do next, the part that usually helps most is not a clever argument later but the simple evidence, notes and admin you gather early.
-When the accident was not your fault, those first steps can make the claim feel much clearer and easier to manage.
+If you’ve had a non-fault crash and are wondering what to do next, the part that often helps most is not trying to argue the whole claim at the roadside.
+It is the simple evidence, notes and admin you gather early, while details are still fresh and before photos, witnesses or CCTV become harder to trace.

-Below is a straightforward plan for the scene, the first 24 hours, and the next few days, so if you’re asking what to do after a non-fault accident you have a calm starting point instead of trying to work it out in the middle of the stress.
+Below is a straightforward plan for the scene, the first 24 hours, and the next few days, so if you’re asking what to do after a non-fault accident you have a calm starting point: safety first, exchange details, preserve evidence, keep records, and get clear guidance before making rushed decisions.

-If anyone is injured, if there’s danger, or if you’re unsure, put safety first and speak to the right professionals.
+If anyone is injured, if there is danger, or if you are unsure, put safety first and speak to the right professionals.

 Close-up of a hand placing an emergency warning triangle by a car.